mchwalinska/4EU-Protist-diversity-course-2024/README.md

 #### 1. Downloading scripts and preparing working environment

-First download repository to your computer, unzip and then upload folder `scripts` to your home folder on the server using the command below.
+First, download the repository to your computer, unzip and then upload folder scripts to your home folder on the server using the command below.

 ```
 scp -r scripts studentX@anthriscus:~
 ```

-In the next step create two folders and enter the folder `illumina` for the first part of the analysis:
+In the next step create two folders and enter the folder illumina for the first part of the analysis:

 ```
 mkdir illumina